skiadas/WebAppsCourse/notes/function_values.md

     arr.forEach(printIt);
     ```

     So what happens here is that `forEach` expects a function as an argument.
 It then calls the function once for each element of the array, passing that element as an argument.
 This form of iteration is something you should get used to, and we will spend some more time going over it in a future segment.
+We could even enter the function directly, without giving it a name:
+    ```javascript
+    [8, 3, 2, 4].forEach(function(v) {
+        console.log("You are looking at:", v);
+    });
+    ```

-    But the thing to take from this is that you can have a function that takes as argument another function.
-These are called higher-order functions and they are a cornerstone of what is known as "functional programming".
+    But the thing to take from this is that *you can have a function that takes as argument another function*.
+These are called **higher-order functions** and they are a cornerstone of what is known as "functional programming".
 - Here is a different example: In this case, our function actually returns a function:
     ```javascript
     function makeGreeter(name) {
         var greeter = function() {
             console.log("Greetings, " + name + "!");
         };

         return greeter;
     }
     var greet = makeGreeter("John");